shamim1258/Shamim/Technology/Django/django-admin.md

 Django provide build-in Admin-Page to manage access and permission.

 ## Access
+- Model - **auth_user**
-- User access is created in model - auth_user
+  - User authentication maintained in this model.
+  - Rest_Framework also use this model for user authentication.